justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 > This document is a work in progress.
 This proposal draft is not finished and
 > not ready for review.
 >
-> For some motivations behind this proposal see:
+> For some of the motivation behind this proposal, see:
 > - [The time is right for a DOM templating API](https://justinfagnani.com/2025/06/26/the-time-is-right-for-a-dom-templating-api/)
 > - [What should a native DOM templating API look like?](https://justinfagnani.com/2025/06/30/what-should-a-dom-templating-api-look-like/)
 > - [[templates] A declarative JavaScript templating API](https://github.com/WICG/webcomponents/issues/1069)